 Experimental

-What a relief that Glazer had the courage to explain nothing and leave it to the imagination of the viewer to explore the meaning of what's hidden under the skin of this equally sensitive and disturbing film.
-It's hard to find a more striking example of cinema as genuine art.
-Both cruel and sad, chilling and tender, Under the Skin is a masterpiece of rare, shocking beauty.
+What a relief, also, that Glazer had the courage to explain nothing, and leave it to our own imaginations to explore the meaning of what's hidden under the skin of this equally sensitive and disturbing film.

-What a relief that Glazer had the courage to explain nothing and leave it to the imagination of the viewer to explore the meaning of what's hidden under the skin of this equally sensitive and disturbing film.
 It's hard to find a more striking example of cinema as genuine art.
 Both cruel and sad, chilling and tender, Under the Skin is a masterpiece of rare, shocking beauty.

 Under the Skin - UK/USA/Switzerland - 2013.